-CI-118 is a constutional amendment that focuses on the legal age to consumercannabis.
+CI-118 is a constutional amendment that focuses on the legal age to consume cannabis.
 It's currently 18 in the Big Sky State.

 In lieu of the state legislature failing to pass a legalization measure in 2019, the lawmakers decided to leave it up to the people.
-The New Jersey Marijuana Legalization Amendment ballot question reads:
+New Jersey Policy Question 1 (Marijuana Legalization Amendment) reads:

 Do you approve amending the Constitution to legalize a controlled form of marijuana called "cannabis"?